Multiple choice survey questions: types & examples

 A good multiple choice question combines a clear, unambiguous stem with exhaustive, mutually exclusive answer options.
 The question should ask one thing only—avoid double-barreled stems that conflate multiple issues.
 Options must cover all reasonable responses, often including an "Other" catch-all, and should not overlap in meaning.
 Neutral wording prevents bias, and all options should be similar in length and grammatical structure.
 Good questions also match the scale to the construct: agreement scales for attitudes, frequency scales for behaviors, and categorical options for demographics.
 Testing questions with a small sample before full deployment catches confusion and ambiguity.

-How do you use multiple choice questions to increase survey response rates?
+How do you create a survey with multiple choice questions online?

 What are the most common mistakes when designing multiple choice questions?